SC208 - Optical Fiber Design for Telecommunications and Specialty Applications

 This short course will discuss the basics of optical propagation and fiber design, as well as the many ways in which optical fibers can be adapted for a wide range of applications.
 We will review an array of current fiber technologies and consider the role and capabilities of materials, structures and waveguide design for both fiber and fiber-based photonic components.
-The focus will be two-fold: coverage of commercial fiber technology, and demonstration of the many opportunities available with novel, specialty optical fibers.
+The focus will be two-fold: coverage of commercial fiber technology, and demonstration of the many opportunities available with new and specialty optical fibers.
 In the former, we will touch on the manufacture, design and properties of optical fiber and utilization issues such as fusion splicing and cabling for conventional, commercial fiber.
 Discussion of novel and specialty fiber will include trends for next-generation, high bandwidth communications (designs for advanced modulation formats, space division multiplexing, advanced amplification) as well as the rapidly growing field of non-communications applications in high power fiber lasers, point and distributed optical sensing, and hollow-core optical fiber.

 Short Course Benefits:

-Understand how certain fiber attributes, like attenuation, modal area and dispersion can impact current and next-generation high speed communications technologies.
+Understand how certain fiber attributes, like attenuation, modal area and dispersion can impact current and next-generation high speed communications technologies

-Describe the wide array of optical fibers available and discuss how their designs have been engineered for particular applications.
+Describe the wide array of optical fibers available and discuss how their designs have been engineered for particular applications

 Compare the benefits of different materials in fiber design, including different glass dopants.

-Understand the difference between fibers used for different applications, such as transmission fiber, amplifiers, and sensors.
+Understand the difference between fibers used for different applications, such as transmission fiber, amplifiers, and sensors

 Determine whether particular applications can benefit from modified or novel optical fiber.